kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - Existing RDS instance cannot be encrypted.
 To encrypt existing RDS instance, take a snapshot of it, make a copy of the snapshot and encrypt the copy

 #### Multi-AZ Deployment
   - Used for Disater Recovery (DR) only.
 NOT as Read Replicas.
+It is in Master-Slave architecture
-  - AWS automatically reoplicates RDS instance into another AZ.
-Supports automatic failover to stanby replica
+  - AWS automatically replicates RDS instance into another AZ.
+Supports automatic failover to standby replica
   - Available for all RDS engines.
 Aurora DB is multi-AZ by default
-  - It is synchronous
+  - **It is synchronous**

 #### Read Replicas
   - Used for improving performance (scaling)
   - Can have 5 read replicas of a production DB by default
   - Read-only copies of prod DB
-  - It is asynchronous
+  - **It is asynchronous**
   - Not available for SQL Server and Oracle engines.
 Other 4 are supported
   - Must have Automated Backups turned on to deploy Read Replicas
   - Can create Read Replicas of Read Replicas (however, it adds latency)